 Actually broadcast across various dates in Oct/Nov depending on network and repeated a few times in 1975.
-No further details or recordings have emerged although the footage does exist and potentially available to license.
-Said to have been filmed at Long Beach Auditorium, LA but not confirmed and seen different set lists.
-Gaudete; Gamble Gold; Two Magicians; Royal Forester (?)/Tunes (?)
+No recordings have emerged although the footage does exist and is available to license.
+Said to have been filmed at Long Beach Auditorium, LA but not confirmed.
+Gaudete; Gamble Gold; Two Magicians; Royal Forester /Tunes

 British and N Irish tour (29 dates).

 The Mummers Play is performed again, this billed A 'New' Mummers Play'.
 Support: R Digance.
 After a long world Tour the band were back in the UK with another big venue tour off the back of the successful Now We are Six album and the Electric Folk TV series.
 There was a big celebratory concert at the Rainbow Theatre London with Peter Sellers.
 The concert was recorded but only 'The Wife of Ushers Well' has been released (On 'Original Masters').

 8th Nov Norwich, East Anglia Uni.
 Late addition to tour.
 Was Loughborough which was moved

 15th Bristol Colston Hall.
 New York Girls with Peter Sellers recorded again here.

 16th Loughborough Uni.
 This is the rearranged one